-- All operatives required to undertake works requiring a permit must be fully conversant with the procedure in place at the site where they are working - A Permit Record Book must be maintained for permits, with details of each permit issued - The record book must be kept by the person responsible for issue of permits - The record book will note that the personnel who will operate the system have been fully instructed - All permits must be valid and in date when work is being carried out - The Permit to Work used by GeMech Ltd must be completed as follows: - Limits of Permit. - This section of the permit must clearly define the area or m/c to be entered or work to be carried out under the permit. - Where work has to be carried out under a permit procedure set-up by this company, e.g. entry into confined spaces, work on electrical equipment made dead, then the standard company Permit to Work will be used as part of the procedure.
+- All operatives required to undertake works requiring a permit must be fully conversant with the procedure in place at the site where they are working - The record book must be kept by the person responsible for issue of permits - The record book will note that the personnel who will operate the system have been fully instructed - All permits must be valid and in date when work is being carried out - The Permit to Work used by GeMech Foundations Ltd must be completed as follows: - · Limits of Permit. - This section of the permit must clearly define the area or m/c to be entered or work to be carried out under the permit. - Where work has to be carried out under a permit procedure set-up by this company, e.g. entry into confined spaces, work on electrical equipment made dead, then the standard company Permit to Work will be used as part of the procedure.